mozilla-mobile/firefox-echo-show/docs/device_reference.md

 We recommend **developing** on Android tablet emulators for developer efficiency: the recommended Android emulator images are mentioned above.

 However, we ultimately recommend **verifying behavior** on device: the behavior on device differs from the emulator.
-Important note: **locally built apps cannot be installed on production Echo Show devices** so if you do not have a developer device, use th the emulators.
+Important note: **locally built apps cannot be installed on production Echo Show devices** so if you do not have a developer device, use the emulators.

 ### Known differences between Echo Show devices and Android tablet emulators
 From a user experience perspective, we've noticed the following differences: